Six stand trial in carbon fraud case in Germany

-FRANKFURT Six people accused of evading more than 200 million euros (176 million pounds) in tax in the European carbon market face possible prison terms of up to nine years, the judge told the opening of their trial at a Frankfurt district court on Monday.
+FRANKFURT Six people accused of evading more than 200 million euros ($282 million) in tax in the European carbon market face possible prison terms of up to nine years, the judge told the opening of their trial at a Frankfurt district court on Monday.

 The six men, aged 27 to 65, are accused of having conspired to evade value-added tax (VAT) from September 2009 to April 2010.
 The prosecutors said the accused took advantage of tax rules in Germany which were valid until June of last year.